-Defiant separatist leaders reiterate call for Catalan independence ahead of march
+Defiant Catalan separatists call for independence

-BARCELONA (Reuters) - Catalonia’s separatist leaders said independence from Spain was still their goal and another unauthorized referendum remained an option as supporters gathered on Wednesday for an annual march that has come to exemplify Catalan nationalism.

-The independence drive has overshadowed Spanish politics for years and is now at a defining moment at a time when national politics themselves are in turmoil.

-Massive annual marches have taken place on the region’s commemorative day on Sept.
+Massive secessionist rallies have taken place on Catalonia’s commemorative day on Sept.
 11 - known as the “Diada” - since 2012.

-The turnout and the tone of this year’s event will act as a gauge on the separatist movement ahead of a court ruling linked to a short-lived unilateral declaration of independence in 2017.
+The size and tone of this year’s event will act as a gauge on the strength of the separatist movement two years after it brought on Spain’s biggest political crisis in decades and provoked a crackdown by the Madrid government.

-At the same time, 12 Catalan leaders - nine of them jailed - are awaiting a verdict in their trial for rebellion, sedition and misappropriation of public funds over the independence referendum and the botched declaration that followed it.
+It is now at a defining moment at a time when national politics themselves are in turmoil.

+The “Diada” also takes place ahead of a court verdict expected next month on 12 separatist leaders - nine of whom are in jailed - for their role in a banned referendum and short-lived unilateral declaration of independence in 2017.

+“We’re very, very angry because nine of our politicians are in jail for letting us vote,” 66-year old Monsterrat Balaguer Selga, a retired nurse who cast a vote for independence in the 2017 referendum, said in the center of Barcelona before the rally, due to start in the late afternoon.

 “What the state intends with this sentence is to behead a peaceful movement and, as it cannot detain two million citizens, it locks us up,” said Oriol Junqueras, 50, the jailed leader of the left-wing Esquerra Republicana de Catalunya party.